catseye/toolshelf/README.markdown

 `toolshelf` is a **work in progress**, currently **version 0.1-PRE**, and subject to change.
-It is written in Python 2.7, with some supporting scripts in vanilla `sh`.
+It is written in Python 2.7, with some supporting scripts in Bourne shell.
 It also requires the presence of those tools it needs to use to get and build what it asks for.
 Obviously, the less you ask for, the less it needs, but at least some of the following will be helpful:

 *   `git` or `hg` (Mercurial)
 *   `wget`